 Take a look at your historic data and find your average:

 - Registration page click-through rate

 - Exit survey response rates

 You can use those numbers to benchmark the success of your future webinars.

-If you don’t know what your own webinar data looks like or how it compares, now’s the time to start measuring so you can create your own benchmarks.
+If you don’t know what your own webinar data looks like or how it compares, check out this webinar benchmarks report with data on attendance rate, audience engagement, and other important stats.